flexdash/docs/docs/using-flexdash/grid-panel-layout.md

 # Grid and Panel layout

-The primary containers in FlexDash to lay out widgets are grids and panels.
+The primary containers used to lay out widgets are grids and panels.
 Both place a linear list of widgets into a two dimensional grid from top-left to bottom-right and both support widgets that span multiple rows or multiple columns.
 The main difference between grids and panels is that grids reflow widgets as the